JanisGeise/sparseSpatialSampling/README.md

 Mesh reduction algorithm for CFD post-processing

 ## TODO
-- post-processing of the sparse grid -> fitting to original domain boundaries & geometry
-- further optimization of the code (wrt execution time)
+- further optimization of the code (wrt execution time) -> maybe with cython (depending on support and runtime)
+- refine grid near geometry objects (post-processing of the coarse grid prior mapping the original data onto it)
 - write unit tests
 - perform tests on larger cases and datasets
 - complete documentation of code and repository
+- provide general interface for export routine -> not only for for OpenFoam, goal:
+  -> only pass field for each time step into export function -> export function interpolates the given field onto coarser grid for each time step and writes it into xdmf & HDF5
-- determination of parameters (`n_cells_per_iter`, `level_bounds`, metric for computing the gain, ...)
+- determination of parameters (`n_cells_per_iter`, `level_bounds`, metric for computing the gain, ...) -> especially
+`n_cells_per_iter` can decrease runtime significantly

 ## Potential features / Ideas
 - automatic determination of optimal number of cells in sparse grid -> stopping criteria of refinement process